Skip to main contentSkip to main navigationSkip to footer content

 3 credit hours

 This course explores the underlying structure and basis for the mathematics taught in elementary school.
 Topics include functions, patterns and problem solving, numeration, operations on natural numbers, whole numbers and integers, rational numbers, number theory, and fraction models and operations.
-The TI-83 plus or TI-84 plus graphing calculator is required.
 Offered fall.

 MATH 122